Agent Governance & Compliance Advisory

 |---|---|

-The output is a single-page map: each AI system at its actual autonomy level (A0–A3), permission violations highlighted, sovereignty gaps flagged per domain, and a threshold score indicating whether external review is warranted.
+The output is a single-page map: each AI system at its actual autonomy level, permission gaps highlighted, domain-boundary issues flagged, and a review threshold indicating whether deeper remediation is warranted.

 What We Deliver